 TFT patches often shake up the meta quite a bit, especially early in the set.
 For many people, patches are a blessing as the comp they detest is finally getting nerfed.
 For others, patches are a curse that nerf their favorite comp to play.
 Either way, patches create meta shifts that can be difficult to keep up with regardless of how you feel about the patch.

-In set 2, I found much better success throughout each patch, and wanted to share my tips on how you can create a competitive edge against other players with a bit of critical thinking and preparation.
+In set 2, I started to find much better success throughout each patch, and wanted to share my tips on how you can create a competitive edge against other players with a bit of critical thinking and preparation.

 One of the things I noticed about set 1 was that I always had the same leveling strategy regardless of what comp I played.
 I, like many other players, have learned and adjusted our leveling strategies to match the comp we are playing.
 I won’t go into every leveling strategy in this article, but I’ll explain a basic gameplan.

-Hyper Rolling: Looks to use all early game gold to reroll for 1 and 2 cost units to snowball the early game, gain a lead, and punish greedy players.
-Predators in set 2 are a great example of a hyper roll comp that remained a solid team comp throughout most of the set.
+Slow Rolling: Looks to use early game gold to reroll for 1 and 2 cost units to snowball the mid game, gain a lead, and punish greedy players.
+Here are some examples of some slow roll comps in the game’s history.

 I say regular, but there is quite a large variance of leveling strategies within this category.
 I simply group them together for simplicity’s sake.

-Fast 8: Looks to save up gold to 50 and never reroll until hitting level 8 (before other players) to find 5 cost units to become unbeatable late game.
+Fast 8: Looks to save up gold to 50 and sparingly reroll until hitting level 8 (before other players) to find 5 cost units to become unbeatable late game.

 Being able to discern the leveling strategy for a new comp or a comp that has recently gained popularity will net you an advantage over other players who haven’t put in the same thought.